Data Types and Variables

 String Variable Declaration Syntax

-Variables with the string data type must be declared somewhat differently than numeric variables.
-To declare a string variable, the following syntax must be used.
+Variables with the string data type must be declared differently than numeric variables.
+To declare a string variable, you must use the syntax that follows:

 var <VariableName> as string(<Capacity>)